quickemu-project/quickemu/README.md

 You can also pass optional parameters
   --delete                : Delete the disk image.
-  --display               : Select display backend. 'sdl' (default), 'gtk' or 'spice' --fullscreen            : Starts VM in full screen mode (Ctl+Alt+f to exit) --ignore-msrs-always    : Configure KVM to always ignore unhandle machine-specific registers --screen <screen>       : Use specified screen to determine the window size.
+  --display               : Select display backend. 'sdl' (default), 'gtk', 'none' or 'spice' --fullscreen            : Starts VM in full screen mode (Ctl+Alt+f to exit) --ignore-msrs-always    : Configure KVM to always ignore unhandle machine-specific registers --screen <screen>       : Use specified screen to determine the window size.